Bavarian State Library: History

 During the Second World War more than 500,000 volumes were lost, although the collections were partly evacuated from the building.
 Some of the books were for example stored in the palace chapel of Schloss Haimhausen.
 Of the building itself 85% was destroyed.
 The reconstruction of the library building and the reintegration of evacuated holdings started in 1946.
 The books were destroyed on two occasions; the first time 400,000 items were lost including 140,000 theses, and the second time 100,000 unspecified items.
 Of the books that have been lost (about 380,000), a third or 118,800 have been recovered or repurchased to the present (2020).

-1953–1966 the professors Hans Döllgast und Sep Ruf had to plan and realize the reconstruction of the eastern wing, a new area behind historic walls, and the extension building of the Bavarian State Library, a glass-steel frame construction for the bibliotheca.
-They made an available surface of 17.000 m² and a cubature of 84.000 m³.
+From 1953 to 1966 the professors Hans Döllgast und Sep Ruf had to plan and realize the reconstruction of the eastern wing, a new area behind historic walls, and the extension building of the Bavarian State Library, a glass-steel frame construction for the bibliotheca.
+They made an available surface of 17.000 m2 and a cubature of 84.000 m3.
 1967 a jury with Hans Scharoun gave the price of the BDA Bayern to the extension building.
 The inauguration of the restored south wing of the building in 1970 marked the conclusion of the reconstruction work on the building.

 The Speicherbibliothek Garching (book repository) was inaugurated in 1988.